|

 9. Blogging & Podcasting

 Finally, I make money with this blog and by hosting the Solo Women RV podcast.
 I make money on this blog when you make a purchase of a product I recommend.
 I’m learning to write for SEO and have signed up to be an affiliate for some of the different products I recommend.
 Some people earn a pretty decent income from this strategy.
+If you want to support my work, one way to do that is to buy products I recommend via the links that I share.

 I did a podcast episode on how to make money blogging that you can listen to here.